matthew-shaw/matthew-shaw.github.io/docs/blog/posts/predictability-paradox.md

 As technology organisations scale, their default response to managing risk is to surround engineering teams with more coordinators: Product Managers, Project Managers, and Delivery Managers.

-This comes from a place of good intentions, nobody adds administrative process maliciously.
+This comes from a place of good intentions.
+Nobody adds administrative process maliciously.
 However, by dividing the "What" (Product), the "When" (Project), and the "How" (Delivery) across different disciplines, the holistic context of the system is shattered.

 Software development is not a deterministic manufacturing process; it is a mix of engineering, design, and discovery.
 The paradox is that by over-investing in coordination in an attempt to control the timeline, we accidentally destroy the one thing engineers actually need to build resilient systems: _context_.